nilsleh/DOFA-pytorch/README.md

 Need to explain how to run LORA

+### Running Unit Tests

+We have implemented a series of unit tests that aim to test that there are no runtime bugs.
+They will also be run on new PRs to check that changes are not breaking other parts.
+To run the tests you need to `pip install pytest`, and then from the root directory simply run `pytest tests/` which will run all tests file inside the `tests/` directory, or run `pytest tests/test_{model_name}` for any specific unit test file in there.

 ## Running Experiments

 To run evaluation on any of the models, you can use the following example: